Before the Crucifixion

 This link exposes the two sides of the Virgin’s face.
 We can extend this further, noting that the “brighter” or blissful side of the face is on the heavenly side, represented by the mantle of stars and the “sad”, or we can say more human/suffering side, with the tear drop in the eye, is on the side of the earth colored tapestry.
 The pattern on the earthly tapestry is a direct reminder of the Mayan calendar for the peoples of that culture and represents our human existence at any moment in history.
 This is the sojourning (or revealing/manifesting?) side with the knee bent forward.
 (Click on image for detail.)

 The Virgin’s forearm lifts the heavenly garment out of the way to expose the earthly tapestry for us on that side of her face.
-The winged creature (or Saint Juan Diego) reinforces this point by having one hand on the heavenly and the other on the earthly vestment, bringing each forward to parallel the facial expressions.
+The winged creature reinforces this point by having one hand on the heavenly and the other on the earthly vestment, bringing each forward to parallel the facial expressions.
 And if you look closely at his face, you can wonder of another creature with human and heavenly perspective.

 How ineffable is our understanding a mystery so great, but how full of grace is the Theotokos, assumed into heaven body and soul, to give us insight into the mystery in such a beautiful way.